ARM-software/psa-api/doc/crypto/api/ops/signature.rst

 .. _slh-dsa-algorithms:

-Stateless hash-based signature algorithms
+Stateless Hash-based signature algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The SLH-DSA signature and verification scheme is defined in :cite-title:`FIPS205`.
-`[FIPS205]` defines twelve parameter sets which provide differing security strengths, trade-off between signature size and computation cost, and selection between SHA2 and SHAKE-based hashing.
+SLH-DSA has twelve parameter sets which provide differing security strengths, trade-off between signature size and computation cost, and selection between SHA2 and SHAKE-based hashing.

 SLH-DSA keys are fairly compact, 32, 48, or 64 bytes for the public key, and double that for the key pair.
 SLH-DSA signatures are much larger than those for RSA and Elliptic curve schemes, between 7.8kB and 49kB depending on the selected parameter set.